dropseed/plain/bolt-htmx/bolt/htmx/README.md

 As an example, let's say we have a `PullRequest` model and we want users to be able to open, close, or merge it with a button.

-In our template, we would use the `bhx-action` attribute to name the action:
+In our template, we would use the `bolt-hx-action` attribute to name the action:

 ```html
 {% extends "base.html" %}